ualberta-mueller-group/MCGS/README.md

 - `sumgame::undo_simplify_basic` (sumgame.cpp)
 - `simplify_basic_all` (cgt_game_simplification.cpp).

-This optimization adds very little overhead, as MCGS avoids running it until necessary.
+TODO: this optimization should have low overhead, but occasionally it makes performance worse when a switch game becomes normalized and produces an integer game.